evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 - and more importantly who to contact for further information.

-Note: it is expected that only researchers with good intentions will use these techniques, although anyone might use them.
+It is expected that only researchers with good intentions will use these techniques, although anyone might use them.
 This is discussed in {{security}}.

+While the technique could be used to mark measurements done at any layer of the protocol stack, it is mainly designed to work for measurements done at layer 3 (and its associated options or extension headers).

 # Probe Description